Bob Jones (defensive back)

-Robert Jones (February 10, 1951 – December 7, 2023) was an American professional football defensive back who played four seasons in the National Football League (NFL) with the Cincinnati Bengals and Atlanta Falcons.
+Bob Jones (February 10, 1951 – December 7, 2023) was an American professional football defensive back who played four seasons in the National Football League (NFL) with the Cincinnati Bengals and Atlanta Falcons.
 He played college football at Virginia Union and was selected by the Bengals in the sixth round of the 1973 NFL draft.

 Early life and college

-Robert Jones was born on February 10, 1951, in Boardman, Florida.
+Bob Jones was born on February 10, 1951, in Boardman, Florida.
 He attended Fessenden High School in Ocala, Florida.
 He participated in football, basketball, track, and volleyball in high school.

 He was a member of the Virginia Union Panthers of Virginia Union University from 1969 to 1972.
 He earned All-American honors while at Virginia Union.

 Professional career

 Jones was selected by the Cincinnati Bengals in the sixth round, with the 146th overall pick, of the 1973 NFL draft.
 He signed with the Bengals in 1973 and played in nine games for the team during the 1973 season.
 He appeared in all 14 games in 1974.
 He was released by the Bengals in 1975.

 Jones signed with the Atlanta Falcons in 1975 and played in all 14 games for the Falcons during the 1975 season, catching one pass for 25 yards.
 He appeared in all 15 games again in 1976, returning one kick for 22 yards and one punt for negative one yard.
 He was released by the Falcons on September 14, 1977.